-- A product that contains at most 0.5 gram of fructose per 100 grams is called fructose-free (for example, Frusano Organic Elderflower Syrup, Frusano Organic Filita, Frusano Organic Corn Sugar)
+- A product that contains a maximum 0.5 grams of fructose per 100 grams is deemed fructose-free (for example, Frusano Organic Elderflower Syrup, Frusano Organic Filita, and Frusano Organic Corn Sugar).

-The Frusano fruit spreads and the Frusano Bio Ketchup are an example of how difficult it is not only to correctly, but also meaningfully describe the fructose content: 100 grams of the Frusano Bio Ketchup have less than 3 grams of fructose - but 100 grams is not a realistic portion.
-As a condiment for a meal, a person consumes closer to 20 grams.
-Thus the fructose content per portion is less than 0.6 gram.
-For fruit spreads the same is true: hardly anyone actually eats 100 grams of jam for breakfast.
-With bread, it would be something else entirely: Here a similar fructose content would fall drastically, since usually much more bread than spread is consumed.
-Sometimes the higher fructose content of a product is relative, since the consumed portion is smaller.
+The Frusano fruit spreads and the Frusano Organic Ketchup are an example of how difficult it is to correctly and also meaningfully describe fructose content in foods; 100 grams of the Frusano Organic Ketchup has less than 3 grams of fructose, but the established 100 gram rule is not a realistic serving size.
+As a condiment, a person consumes closer to 20 grams of ketchup.
+Therefore, the fructose content per serving is less than 0.6 gram.
+For fruit spreads, the same is true: hardly anyone actually eats 100 grams of jam for breakfast.
+With bread, the fructose content would decrease drastically since usually much more bread than spread is consumed.
+In summary, the fructose content of a product is usually relative to the serving size.

-The amounts given on the Frusano products such as "<0.2g" are the maximum of the natural distribution - we give the maximum measured value plus a safety buffer.
+The fructose quantities displayed on Frusano products, such as "<0.2g," are the maximum amount of the natural distribution - we give the maximum measured value, plus a safety buffer.